anchore/grant/README.md

 # Grant

-View licenses for container images, SBOM documents, filesystems, and apply filters that can help you build a license compliance report.
-Grant provides powerful filtering, detailed package analysis, and cli capabilities for tackling license investigation and management.
+View licenses for container images, SBOM documents, and filesystems!
+Apply filters and views that can help you build a picture of licenses in your SBOM.
+Grant provides powerful filtering and cli capabilities for tackling license investigation and management.

 ### Supply an image to view the licenses found in the image
 ```bash